Director - New Appointee - 2020

-Theology is a fascinating and vital subject that challenges students to think critically and holistically across a wide range of disciplines.
-It encourages students to think for themselves about the big questions of today and it enables them to be at the cutting edge of contemporary engagement with these issues.
+Theology is a fascinating and vital subject.
+It challenges students to think critically and creatively across a wide range of disciplines, always looking to keep the ‘bigger picture’ in view.
+And it encourages students to think for themselves about pressing questions of ultimate value.
+It draws our attention to what a prominent social philosopher has called “an awareness of what is missing”.

-At the Loyola Institute at Trinity we offer undergraduate degrees (single honours degree or combined with other subjects), postgraduate degrees (taught and by research) and offer the opportunity for students to join courses on a part-time basis.
-The Loyola Institute regularly hosts major international speakers who are world leaders in their fields; many of these events are open to the public.
+At the Loyola Institute at Trinity College, Dublin, we offer taught programmes in Christian Theology, an M.Phil. and a postgraduate Certificate.
+We also offer research degrees at M.Litt. and Ph.D. level.
+It is possible for students to audit individual courses.
+For more information on our programmes please follow this.
+The Institute regularly hosts major international speakers who are world leaders in their fields; many of these events are open to the public.